Posterosuperior impingement of the shoulder

 Posterosuperior impingement, also known as internal impingement, is a relatively uncommon form of shoulder impingement primarily involving the infraspinatus tendon and the posterosuperior glenoid labrum.
+It occurs when the shoulder is abducted and externally rotated (ABER position).

 The extreme abduction and external rotation results in repeated impingement of the infraspinatus tendon and the posterior portion of the supraspinatus tendon between the head of the humerus and the posterior superior rim of the glenoid.
 There is resulting tendon degeneration, reactive humeral head cysts, and glenoid labrum degeneration.